 ," where his acoustic guitar was overdubbed several times.
 Says Richards: "Street Fighting Man was all acoustics.
 There's no electric guitar parts in it.
 Even the high-end lead part was through a cassette player with no limiter.
 Just distortion.
 Just two acoustics, played right into the mike, and hit very hard.
 There's a sitar in the back, too.
 That would give the effect of the high notes on the guitar.
 And Charlie was playing his little 1930s drummer's practice kit.
 It was all sort of built into a little attaché case, so some drummer who was going to his gig on the train could open it up - with two little things about the size of small tambourines without the bells on them, and the skin was stretched over that.
 And he set up this little cymbal, and this little hi-hat would unfold.
 Charlie sat right in front of the microphone with it.
 I mean, this drum sound is massive.
 When you're recording, the size of things has got nothing to do with it.
 It's how you record them.
 Everything there was totally acoustic.
 The only electric instrument on there is the bass guitar, which I overdubbed afterwards.
 What I was after with all of those - Street Fighting Man, Jumping Jack Flash - was to get the drive and dryness of an acoustic guitar but still distort it.
 They were all attempts at that."

-Jagger: "It was a very strange time in France.
+Mick Jagger said of this song: "It was a very strange time in France.
 But not only in France but also in America, because of the Vietnam War and these endless disruptions....
 I wrote a lot of the melody and all the words, and Keith and I sat around and made this wonderful track, with Dave Mason playing the shelani on it live.
 It's a kind of Indian reed instrument a bit like a primitive clarinet.
 It comes in at the end of the tune.
 It has a very wailing, strange sound." (thanks, Bertrand - Paris, France)

 In the US, the single was originally released with a picture on the sleeve of police beating protesters in Los Angeles.
 The music was different on this version, with different vocals and more piano.
 This single was quickly pulled by the record company and is now a rare collectors item.